norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 	- :monocle_face: Check '_Enable this flag..._' under _Privileged_.
 	- Leave the default _New service role_ and unless the provided role name is awful, leave it.
 	- Optionally, reduce the timeouts.
 Generally my builds are running < 3 min, so if they are not done in 10 they are probably never going to be done.
-	- Leave _Use a buildspec file_ and do not specify a file name.
+	- Leave _Use a buildspec file_ and :monocle_face: do not specify a file name.
+My experience has been that builds with a non-standard buildspec path fail periodically with issues finding the file.
+	- Set up logging using logical names like `bash-dog` and `codebuild`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjk3ODQ0NTk5LC0xNjUyNzk2Njg3LC05MD
-kwMTQyNjMsLTkxNjQ4NjA3MSwxNzA0NDM3MjI3LDI4MDAzNzk1
-NSwtMTM3MTYxNzU1NCwtMTU1NTc1MzA5MiwtMTE0NTY3NjgzLD
-E1OTcyODc3ODMsMjAwNzYwODg0MywtODUwMTkxMDE5XX0=
+eyJoaXN0b3J5IjpbMTcyNDc2Mzg0MSwtMTY1Mjc5NjY4NywtOT
+A5MDE0MjYzLC05MTY0ODYwNzEsMTcwNDQzNzIyNywyODAwMzc5
+NTUsLTEzNzE2MTc1NTQsLTE1NTU3NTMwOTIsLTExNDU2NzY4My
+wxNTk3Mjg3NzgzLDIwMDc2MDg4NDMsLTg1MDE5MTAxOV19
 -->